-Only cases 7, 9 and 12 encountered 'main challenges' that were technical in nature.
-In all other cases the 'main challenge' was non-technical, involving cost, time, risk, conservativism, culture and relationships.
-The non-technical nature of typical innovation challenges highlights the importance for businesses of appropriate training for managers and employees, particularly in the areas of value-management, planning and social skills.
+Only cases 7, 9 and 12 encountered a key obstacle that was technical in nature.
+In all other cases the key obstacle was non-technical, involving cost, time, risk, conservativism, culture and relationships.
+The non-technical nature of typical innovation obstacles highlights the importance for businesses of appropriate training for managers and employees, particularly in the areas of value-management, planning and social skills.